-Age is part of the natural order of things.
-But as you get older, you become more at-risk of developing diabetes, heart diseases, and respiratory infections.
-Because of this, all throughout history, mankind has been trying to find a solution for aging: from legends to alchemy to telomeres.
-Immortality remains out of reach, thereby making anti-aging products the next best thing.
+Aging is a natural part of life.
+The problem is that, as you grow older, your risk of developing diabetes, heart disease, and respiratory infections goes up with every year.
+No wonder that mankind has been trying to find a solution for aging since ancient times: from legends to alchemy to telomeres.
+Immortality remains out of reach, so anti-aging products the next best thing.

-Anti-aging products are not quite the miracles you want them to be, but they help a lot.
-They do not turn back time but they at least reduce the appearance and manifestations of aging.
-As age is most noticeable on the skin, most products focus on moisturizing and repairing the skin, giving a healthy and youthful appearance.
+Anti-aging supplements aren't quite the miracles we would want them to be, but they really help a lot.
+Nope, they don't turn back time, but at least they reduce the signs and symptoms of aging.
+Since age-related changes are most noticeable on the skin, most products focus on moisturizing and repairing the skin, giving it a healthy and youthful look.

 The anti-aging market is rapidly becoming more and more lucrative and is expected to be a $331 billion industry by 2021.
-While it is an impressive number, there are a number of legitimacy concerns to consider.
+That's an impressive number, but it comes with a bunch of concerns regarding legitimacy, ethics, and safety..

-Cosmetic products are regulated somewhat leniently because the FDA focuses more on safety rather than effectuality.
-Efficient ingredients include coenzyme Q10, vitamin C, antioxidants, and salicylic acid.
+Cosmetic products are regulated somewhat leniently because the FDA focuses more on safety rather than effectiveness.
+Effective anti-aging ingredients include coenzyme Q10, vitamin C, various antioxidants, and salicylic acid.

 Depending on the contents, most anti-aging serums and creams give only moderate results at best.
-It is also important to note that most anti-aging products on the market only manage the exterior signs of aging.
+It's also important to note that most anti-aging products on the market only deal with the exterior signs of aging.

-There is, however, a silver lining - genes are only a small part of what determines the quality and quantity of your golden years.
-If you make better lifestyle choices, you can prevent up to 80% of the common health risks.
+After all, genes are only a small part of what determines the quality and duration of your golden years.
+If you make better lifestyle choices, you can prevent up to 80% of the most common health risks.